 About Institutional Repositories

 Institutional Repositories (IRs) bring together all of a University's research under one umbrella, with an aim to preserve and provide access to that research.
-CCU Digital Commons is the institutional repository of Coastal Carolina University, a service of Kimbel Library, managed by librarians and library staff.
+CCU Digital Commons is the institutional repository of Coastal Carolina University, a service of Kimbel Library, managed by librarians, library staff, and student research staff.
 Any questions can be directed to firstname.lastname@example.org, the primary contact address for the repository.

 - Copyright and Agreements